Vitamin A is vital for healthy skin, organs, bones, and fertility.

-However, this is only one of many reasons why I prefer a piece of liver over a multivitamin pill any day.
+However, this is only one of many reasons I prefer a piece of the liver over a multivitamin pill daily.

-With this in mind, even a single consumption of 66 grams of liver per month could help preschoolers in South Africa avoid the need for vitamin A supplementation (van Stuijvenberg et al. 202033).
+With this in mind, even a single consumption of 66 grams of liver per month could help South African preschoolers avoid the need for vitamin A supplementation (van Stuijvenberg et al. 202033).

 Best Foods High in Vitamin A

-Micro and macronutrients improving vitamin A absorption were decisive to create the following list of the best foods rich in retinol.
+Micro and macronutrients improving vitamin A absorption were decisive in creating the following list of the best foods rich in retinol.

-To achieve comparability of the nutrition facts, I always used a 100-gram serving.
+To compare the nutrition facts, I always used a 100-gram serving.
 Moreover, the list states vitamin values as a percentage of the recommended daily allowance.

 1. Calf’s Liver